UniverseSquared/uloader/README.md

 After the installation completes, you should be able to reboot to uloader.

 If your computer does not run OpenOS, the OpenOS installer will not work.
-In this case, download [installer.lua](https://raw.githubusercontent.com/UniverseSquared/uloader/master/installer.lua), flash it to the eeprom and reboot. **Before doing this, however, you should ensure you have an internet card.**
+In this case, download [installer.lua](https://raw.githubusercontent.com/UniverseSquared/uloader/master/installer.lua), flash it to the eeprom and reboot.
+You also must set the eeprom's data to the address of the hard drive uloader's files should be stored on.
+This can be done with the eeprom's `setData` method. **Before doing this, however, you should ensure you have an internet card.**

 ## Features